GoodVibe: Security-by-Vibe for LLM-Based Code Generation

 As shown in Table~\ref{tab:abl-top-k}, selecting too few neurons ($K$=10) consistently degrades performance, with an average safe response rate of 82.9\%.
 This suggests that security-relevant reasoning is distributed across multiple neurons rather than being concentrated in a very small subset.
 Increasing $K$ to 50 significantly improves performance, achieving the highest average security rate of 87.5\%.
-Further increasing $K$ to 100 does not yield consistent additional gains and, in some cases, reduces performance due to increased optimization complexity and potential overfitting.
+Further increasing $K$ to 100 does not yield consistent gains and, in some cases, reduces performance due to increased optimization complexity and potential overfitting.
 These results indicate that moderate neuron coverage is sufficient to capture security-relevant behavior.

 \textbf{Training Epochs.} Finally, we study the effect of the number of fine-tuning epochs on security performance.
 Table~\ref{tab:abl-epoch} reports results for training durations of 1, 2, and 3 epochs.
 Across all models, a single epoch yields limited security improvement, with an average safe response rate of 60.5\%, indicating that security adaptations do not fully propagate through the security-critical subspace with minimal training.
-Increasing training to two epochs consistently produces the best performance, achieving an average of 87.5\% secure code generation.
+Increasing training to two epochs consistently produces the best result, achieving an average of 87.5\% secure code generation.
 Extending training to three epochs does not lead to further gains and often results in performance degradation for several models (e.g., Meta-Llama-3-8B and Qwen3-14B).
 This suggests that excessive optimization, even when restricted to a small subset of parameters, can introduce overfitting or interfere with pretrained representations.
-Overall, these results support the design choice of \ourname to use a small number of fine-tuning epochs, balancing effective security adaptation with stability and generalization.
+These results support the design choice of \ourname to use a small number of fine-tuning epochs, balancing effective security adaptation with stability and generalization.

-Overall, the hyperparameter study shows that \ourname is robust to reasonable variations in its key hyperparameters and that its performance peaks in a narrow, interpretable regime.
-Moderate clustering, a mid-sized security neuron set, and short fine-tuning schedules are sufficient to achieve strong security improvements, reinforcing the efficiency and practicality of neuron-level security optimization.